-The department follows a junior-colleague model in which faculty members admit their students.
-In it, you and your faculty advisor share equal responsibility in planning for your academic success and ensuring that you make timely progress in meeting the degree requirements of the department, college, and university.
-Your advisor will assist you in selecting required and elective courses, developing research projects, and preparing for the degree requirements (e.g., selecting the topic of your thesis/dissertation).
+The department follows a junior-colleague model.
+Students in the on-campus program are admitted by the faculty with whom they will work most closely, their faculty advisor.
+In the online program, online faculty admit qualifying students advised by their academic advisor.
+You work closely with your (faculty or academic) advisor to share equal responsibility in planning for your academic success and ensuring that you make timely progress in meeting the degree requirements of the department, college, and university.

+The rest of this section of the handbook applies to students in the on-campus program.
+Your faculty advisor will assist you in selecting required and elective courses, developing research projects, and preparing for the degree requirements (e.g., selecting the topic of your thesis/dissertation).
 You and your advisor will also work collaboratively on your professional development.
 Specifically, your advisor will assist you in clarifying your professional goals and attaining substantive experience in teaching (e.g., identifying opportunities and mentoring), research (e.g., ensuring that students are presenting posters, making presentations, and publishing their research), and service (e.g., committee work at the local or national level, serving as a journal reviewer).

-Changing your faculty advisor.
+Changing your faculty advisor

 For a variety of reasons, you may complete your degree with someone other than the advisor who admitted you.
 The reasons include: